 Of course, no matter your skill level, you’re going to need a good gun.
 Due to the nature of airsoft pellets (they’re light), it can be tough to make a sniper rifle that has both distance and accuracy.

 BBTac, the prolific airgun manufacturer, has just such a gun–or so they claim.
 They don’t claim the world here; the BT-BM51 is an entry-level sniper made for beginners, and it operates as such.
 So is it worth the money?
 Let’s find out.

 This rifle is a 1:1 scale replica of a full-size sniper, so it’s fairly hefty.
 This is good because you wouldn’t want to be seen with a tiny sniper rifle–you’ll look much cooler with a full-sized gun.

 The gun comes disassembled, with the stock and barrel needing to be attached.
 This is done easily enough with the provided screws.
 Once that’s done, you have the option to attach the included scope and/or bipod, as well as an included strap.
 The sling is okay, but be sure to check the attachment points before you use them.
 They can be loose, and the sling can just slip right off.

-The gun also comes the a speed-loader, which works well, and makes the process of loading, well, speedy.
-It’s a great thing to have, and including it was a nice touch.
+The gun also comes the speed-loader, which works well, and makes the process of loading, well, speedy.
+It’s a great thing to have and including it was a nice touch.

 Overall, the gun has a good weight to it, but the plastic itself just doesn’t give off a quality vibe.
 It doesn’t seem like it would break all that easily, but the possibility is there.
 But in order to keep costs low, BBTac had to cut corners somewhere.